Ruth Benedict: Patterns of Culture

 Benedict's Patterns of Culture (1934) was translated into fourteen languages and was for years published in many editions and used as standard reading material for anthropology courses in American universities.

 The essential idea in Patterns of Culture is, according to the foreword by Margaret Mead, "her view that human cultures are 'personality writ large.
-As Benedict wrote in that book, "A culture, like an individual, is a more or less consistent pattern of thought and action" (46).
+As Benedict wrote in that book, "A culture, like an individual, is a more or less consistent pattern of thought and action."
 Each culture, she held, chooses from "the great arc of human potentialities" only a few characteristics, which become the leading personality traits of the persons living in that culture.
 Those traits comprise an interdependent constellation of aesthetics and values in each culture which together add up to a unique gestalt.

 For example, she described the emphasis on restraint in Pueblo cultures of the American Southwest and the emphasis on abandon in the Native American cultures of the Great Plains.
 She used the Nietzschean opposites of "Apollonian" and "Dionysian" as the stimulus for her thought about these Native American cultures.

 She describes how in ancient Greece the worshipers of Apollo emphasized order and calm in their celebrations.

-In contrast, the worshipers of Dionysus, the god of wine, emphasized wildness, abandon, and letting go, like Native Americans.
-She described in detail the contrasts between rituals, beliefs, and personal preferences among people of diverse cultures to show how each culture had a "personality," which was encouraged in each individual.
+In contrast, the worshipers of Dionysus, the god of wine, emphasized wildness, abandon, and letting go, like Native American groups living on the Great Plains.
+She described in detail the contrasts between rituals, beliefs, and personal preferences among people of diverse cultures to show how each culture had a "personality", which was encouraged in each individual.

-Other anthropologists of the culture and personality school also developed those ideas, notably Margaret Mead in her Coming of Age in Samoa (published before "Patterns of Culture") and S-- and Temperament in Three Primitive Societies (published just after Benedict's book came out).
+Other anthropologists of the culture and personality school also developed those ideas, notably Margaret Mead in her Coming of Age in Samoa (published before "Patterns of Culture") and Sex and Temperament in Three Primitive Societies (published just after Benedict's book came out).
 Benedict was a senior student of Franz Boas when Mead began to study with them, and they had extensive and reciprocal influence on each other's work.
 Abram Kardiner was also affected by these ideas, and in time, the concept of "modal personality" was born: the cluster of traits most commonly thought to be observed in people of any given culture.